 A high-resolution circum-Arctic assessment of pond and lake sizes reveals very consistent statistical properties over space and time.

 Characterizing the size distributions of Arctic waterbodies is a critical missing piece in assessing 21st century changes in hydrological and biogeochemical cycles and exchanges with the atmosphere.
-The results from this study provide important information for how these fine-resolution dynamics can be represented in ESMs, which is a goal for our NGEE-Arctic work in the Energy Exascale Earth System Model (E3SM) land model (ELMv1).
+The results from this study provide important information for how these fine-resolution dynamics can be represented in ESMs, which is a goal for this study's Next-Generation Ecosystem Experiments (NGEE)–Arctic work in the Energy Exascale Earth System Model (E3SM) land model (ELMv1).

 Terrestrial Ecosystem Science